-So this comparison is not about business models or privacy.
-It is about how far past basic dictation you want your voice to go, and what that is worth.
+Where they part is price and ambition.
+VoiceInk is the cheaper app, so this comparison comes down to how far past basic dictation you want your voice to go, and what that is worth.

 VoiceInk vs Infina at a glance